rigetti/pyquil/docs/source/qvm.rst

 The ``.wavefunction(...)`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The QVM is a virtual machine.
-As such, we can directly inspect the wavefunction of
-a program, even without measurements, using the ``.wavefunction(...)`` method:
+We can directly inspect the wavefunction of a program, even without measurements, using the ``.wavefunction(...)`` method:

 .. code:: python